 Applications for project grants

-EULAR welcomes project applications from rheumatologists around Europe designed to developing EULAR Recommendations, EULAR Criteria, EULAR Points to Consider, or similar projects.
+EULAR welcomes project applications from rheumatologists across Europe designed for developing EULAR Recommendations, EULAR Criteria, EULAR Points to Consider, or similar projects.

 Final manuscripts, approved by EULAR, will need to be submitted to ARD for review and possible publication.
-Applicants should be aware of a standard EULAR procedure for applying, internal evaluation, and decision-making.
+Applicants should be aware of a standard EULAR procedure for applying, internal evaluation, and decision-making, which can be downloaded under related information on the right-hand side of the page.

 The project duration is limited to one year after the second meeting has taken place.